 The Middlesex Canal soon proved that canals could promote commercial activity by providing low-cost transportation.
 Boats as long as 75 feet could be poled, rowed and even sailed down the river, then pulled by horses along the canal.
 It took a mere 18 hours to go from Boston to the new city of Lowell and 12 hours back.

-Lumbermen, quarrymen and farmers sent down the waterway their stone, iron ore, timber, boards, shingles, ashes, butter, cheese, beef, pork, cider and grains.
+Lumbermen, quarrymen and farmers sent down the waterway their stone, iron ore, timber, ashes, butter, cheese, beef, pork, cider and grains.
 Merchants sent up the waterway foreign manufactured goods, groceries, codfish, mackerel, salt, lime and plaster.

 The canal made accessible the tree bark from New Hampshire used to tan leather, and it transformed Woburn from a rural farm town to a center for the leather industry.
 Part of Chelmsford became Lowell, and the Lowell textile mills began construction in 1821.
 Soon raw cotton, wool and finished textiles were shipped up and down the canal.
-When the Middlesex Canal was extended into Boston, farmers sent their hay to – where else? – Haymarket Square, where horses that drew carriages and wagons fueled up.
+When the Middlesex Canal extended into Boston, farmers sent their hay to – where else? – Haymarket Square, where horses that drew carriages and wagons fueled up.